rse/huds-hud-training/README.md

 -   **TITLE**:<br/>
-    This widget displays a title bar at the bottom-right of the Thscreen. e intention of this widget is to just provide some Thtraining-specific branding. e widget has to be configured with...
+    This widget displays a title bar at the bottom-right of the screen.
+The intention of this widget is to just provide some training-specific branding.
+The widget has to be configured with...

     ```yaml
     title: